ranbureand/sitefolio/_posts/2021-10-17-the-flow-of-time-in-dio-s-world-part-7.markdown

 tags: [JoJo’s Bizarre Adventure, language of comics, manga, time]

-description: How did Hirohiko Araki design the flow of time in the chapter Dio’s World Part 7 from the manga JoJo’s Bizarre Adventure?
+description: How did Hirohiko Araki design the flow of time in the chapter “Dio’s World Part 7” from the manga “JoJo’s Bizarre Adventure”?
 excerpt: How did Hirohiko Araki design the flow of time in the chapter *Dio’s World Part 7* from the *manga* *JoJo’s Bizarre Adventure*?
 exordium: How did Hirohiko Araki design the flow of time in the chapter *Dio’s World Part 7* from the *manga* *JoJo’s Bizarre Adventure*?